 The Fast Fourier Transforms (FFTs) of the received signals for both the water-paths and sediment-paths were calculated.
 A Fourier phase technique\cite{Molyneux:1999} was then used to obtain a measurement of the apparent sound speed $c_{\mathrm{sys}}$ of the sediment within the experimental system.
 This sound speed was calculated with

-where $c_{0}$ was the sound speed in the water portion of the fluidized bed determined by Eq.~5.6.8 of Ref.~[\onlinecite{Kinsler:1999}], $l$ was the length of travel for the acoustic wave within the sample, $\omega = 2\pi f$ was the angular frequency, and $\Delta\phi$ was the difference in phase between the two FFT spectra at frequency~$\omega$.
-The apparent frequency dependent attenuation of the sediment within the system was calculated with
+where $c_{0}$ is the sound speed in the water portion of the fluidized bed determined by Eq.~5.6.8 of Ref.~[\onlinecite{Kinsler:1999}], $l$ is the length of travel for the acoustic wave within the sample, $\omega = 2\pi f$ is the angular frequency, and $\Delta\phi$ is the difference in phase between the two FFT spectra at frequency~$\omega$.